AmruthaSri852/Hands-on-C/README.md

 # Hands-on-C
-Many have their great experiences of coding rooted with C programming, If you are one of them, So am I.
+Many have their great experiences of coding rooted with C programming, If you are one of them, So do I.

 ### Major Focus:
     1. Neat code in the best possible ways